Tuesday, June 29, 2010

 Ingredients:

-- Individual angle food cake cups (available at grocery stores) or angle food cake made into muffin sizes (usually about 6 in the package)
+- Individual angle food cake cups (available at grocery stores) or angle food cake made into muffin sizes (usually about 6 in the package)- 1 small container of whipping cream

 - 1 - 2 containers of fresh Ontario strawberries